adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

   - copy
   - paste
   - clear
-  - CC value for the modulation pattern
-  - 2 modes for summing simultaneous gates on a step:
+  - Modes for handling simultaneous gates on a step:
+    - lowest pitch
+    - highest pitch
-    - increase pitch
+    - random pitch
+    - add pitches
-    - increase velocities
+    - add velocities
+    - add durations
+- Control step value pitches and base velocity from MIDI input
 - Improve robostness of changing value buttons while the sequencer is running: Sometimes the button LEDs get stuck due to an apparent MIDI throughput issue.
+- Improve performance changing pattern start/end step

 ## 1.2
-- Documentation
-  - Thorough annotations for Live's Info view
-  - Help tab in the device
 - Per-track scales
   - Setup the example Live set to have a combination of arpeggios and drums by using an instrument rack
 - Track edit mode for the Launchpad